The New School for Social Research accepts applications on a rolling basis. The deadlines are as follows:

 Two letters of recommendation are required for all programs, except for

-the Gender and Sexuality Certificate, which requires one from a faculty
+the Gender and Sexuality Certificate, which requires only one letter from a faculty

 member.
 When possible, recommendations for degree program applicants